2023 Engineering Design Expo

 ACM provided a floor cleaner to be modified to meet their cleaning needs.
 The team manufactured components, wired motors/sensors, wrote a path-following algorithm, analyzed the cost and implemented safety features.

-This project details the design, manufacture and testing of Mjölnir, a remote-controlled airplane designed for the 2022-2023 AIAA Design Build Fly competition.
+This project details the design, manufacture and testing of Mjölnir, a remote-controlled airplane designed for the 2022-2023 AIAA Design/Build/Fly competition.
 The competition consists of a ground mission and three flight missions, each with specific target tasks.
-This year’s theme is Electronic Warfare.
+This year's theme is Electronic Warfare.

-Trine has competed in the BUV competition over the past few years and looks to uphold its title this year.
+Trine has competed in the BUV BUVpetition over the past few years and looks to uphold its title this year.
 The team will compete in an endurance competition that spans seven hours where the team must complete as many laps as possible around the 2.2-mile course.

 Students were challenged to create an authentic African Spear Point by exploiting the steel casting manufacturing process.
 Through this senior design project, students learned how century-old casting techniques are being adapted to modern technologies.

 This project consists of the design and build of an automated machine that applies a bead of silicone sealant along the edges of select components on specialty circuit card assemblies.
-Design and fabrication issues include aspects such as safety to people and components, automation, and control.
+Design and fabrication issues include aspects such as safety to people and components, automation and control.

-This project consists of the design, build, and competition of a combat robot in the “Beetleweight” division of the National Robotics Challenge.
+This project consists of the design, build and competition of a combat robot in the "Beetleweight" division of the National Robotics Challenge.
 The robot utilizes a shuffle mechanism for movement, and a spinning metal bar for the weapon.
 The bot will compete in head-to-head competition.

-Trine’s Design Build Launch senior design team had the challenge of building a high-power rocket that would be able to reach a pre-determined apogee and deploy a payload that, once landed, would autonomously receive radio frequency signals to perform a series of tasks with an onboard camera.
+Trine's Design Build Launch senior design team had the challenge of building a high-power rocket that would be able to reach a pre-preermined apogee and deploy a payload that, once landed, would autonomously receive radio frequency signals to perform a series of tasks with an onboard camera.

 The objective of this project was to determine changes in tennis ball rotations per minute based on the application of a tacky substance to tennis racket strings.
 Data was produced for the coefficient of friction for strings and rackets.
 High-speed camera imaging was used to determine the rotational speed data of a tennis ball.